This is an evergreen list of FAQ’s. Scroll down to see a fully expanded list of all questions and responses.

 The smaller east field, closest to parking, is The Bufflehead.
 It is designated for approved onsite parking and pop-up campers.
 Depending on how many onsite parking requests we get, The Bufflehead may also accommodate walk-in camping.

 Quails Quorner is accessible from The Bufflehead.
 It’s small lot designated as an open camping quiet zone for families with kids.
 There will be limited space available to keep your car parked in Quails’ Quorner, however it must stay onsite for the duration of your stay.
 If you need to use your car during the event, please return it to parking.
 Upon arrival, Parking Volunteers can update you if parking space is available.
 Please work together with your neighbors to make Quails’ Quorner accessible to all who choose to camp there.

 The larger field is Falcontown.
 It will be mostly placed theme camps, art, and approved on-site parking, though open camping will also be available.

-There is a small ancillary field we call Mute Swan Meadow, with pockets of flat space.
-It’s adjacent to parking, behind The Nest (party house), across from RV parking, close to MASH.
+There is a small ancillary field we call Mute Swan Meadow, with pockets of flat space behind The Nest (party house), across from RV parking, close to MASH.
 We are designating this as a quiet zone suitable for walk-in open camping with small tents (no amplified music, generators or vehicles).

 All open camping is first come, first served.
 We’ll provide a site map in the HELP Guide showing you all the details.
 The bottom line… when you arrive, ask your parking volunteers about the best way to go.
 They will guide you.